NeoVertex1/cli/README.md

 > deps: `pip install pyyaml click numpy matplotlib pillow`

+> to use clone the project or copy src/cli.py

 ## Introduction
 This code suite implements a **classical HPC** (High Performance Computing) approach, borrowing inspiration from quantum theoretical concepts (e.g., Morphotensorial Field Theory, doping-layers, multi-qudit states, and random HPC noise).
 It does not run on actual quantum hardware.
 Instead, it simulates “quantum-like” processes to produce results that might interest: